lefessan/autofonce/sphinx/commands.rst

 * :code:`ID`   Exec ending at test ID

+* :code:`-E TESTSUITE.sh` or :code:`--env TESTSUITE.sh`   Env file for all tests

+* :code:`-I DIR`   Add DIR to search path for tests

 * :code:`-N KEYWORD` or :code:`--not KEYWORD`   Skip tests matching KEYWORD

+* :code:`-T TESTSUITE.at` or :code:`--at TESTSUITE.at`   Path of the file containing the testsuite

 * :code:`--after ID`   Exec starting at test ID

 * :code:`--apply`   Apply promotion (default is to diff)

+* :code:`--auto-run INT`   Promote and run until all tests have been promoted

 * :code:`--before ID`   Exec ending at test ID

 * :code:`--diff`   Diff promotion (default)

 * :code:`--failed`   Run only previously failed tests (among selected tests)

+* :code:`--failures REASON`   Run failed tests with given failure

 * :code:`--fake .EXT`   Apply promotion to create new files with extension .EXT